 |Eating and Weight Disorders||20|

 Contact hours are made up of a combination of:

 You supplement this with weekly private study of recommended reading materials.

 Skills and experience

-You'll have access to our state-of-the-art learning facilities, which you will use to carry out a variety of practical activities throughout the duration of your degree.
+You'll have access to our state-of-the-art learning facilities, which you will use to carry out a variety of practical activities.

 You'll have the opportunity to attend a national conference on food and human nutrition – if you choose the optional module – where you'll hear from world-leading experts in the field.
 This also gives you the chance to network with other people working across the nutrition industry.

 In the final year of your degree, you'll complete a research project.
 The project provides you with the experience of planning, researching and analysing a topic that interests you.